 Wildlife refers to the animal species that are not domesticated.
 So, any living organism that lives in the forest region is associated with wildlife.
 It is found in almost all ecosystems such as rainforests, boreal forests, plains, grasslands, deserts etc. Wildlife provides great stability to our environment wherein they are involved in natural processes either directly or indirectly.
 Each living organism is placed in the food chain and is equally important, they may be a producer, a consumer or a decomposer, all these are interlinked and depend on each other for their survival.

 Let us have a detailed look at the conservation of forest and wildlife.

 Conservation of Forest

 Conservation of forest is the practice of planting more trees and maintaining the forested areas for the sustainability for future generations.
 Forests are an important natural resource and are beneficial to humans in several ways.
 But due to increasing deforestation activities, it has become essential to conserve forests throughout the world.
-Deforestation is the permanent destruction or loss of forests for the expansion of lands for agriculture, live stocks, etc. The process of destructing forests for the expansion of agricultural land are referred to as shifting cultivation.
+Deforestation is the permanent destruction or loss of forests for the expansion of lands for agriculture, livestock, etc. The process of destructing forests for the expansion of agricultural land is referred to as shifting cultivation.